deltafi/deltafi/kind/README.md

 ## Pro Tips

 `helm` and `kubectl` will work with your KinD cluster just like a native cluster installation.

+If you are using the Chrome browser (preferred) to interact with the UI, you may get certificate errors.
+If the browser prevents navigation to the page, type `thisisunsafe` in the browser to circumvent the certificate nanny.
+Crazy, but it works.

 It is helpful to run a [tmux](https://github.com/tmux/tmux/wiki) session when you are interacting with a cluster.
 The default kubernetes namespace is set to `deltafi`, and it is helpful to always run a k8s pod watcher in a terminal pane.